charleston76/simpleSalesforceDevops/README.md

     * GitLens;
     * Salesforce Extension Pack;
     * Salesforce CLI Integration;
-    * Salesforce Package.xml Generator Extension for VS Code (over again, we'll not use it here, but it will help you to know);
+    * Salesforce Package.xml Generator Extension for VS Code (we'll not use it here, but it will help you to know);

 ## Devhub setup